anshbegmirza/JS-COURSE-DATA/readme.txt

 Created simple methods in recipe view class about show error message and show success message also.

 286 : Implementing Search Results - Part 1

+31st Dec, 2024
+287: Implementing Search results part 2
+Created seperate view general class and used it to implement all the smaller general functionalities in it.

+288 : Implementing Pagination - Part 1

+289 Implementing Pagination - Part 2

+290 Project Planning II

+291 Updating Recipe Servings

+292 : Developing a DOM Updating Algorithm
+-- Created a update method for the view section used it to update the recipe changes in the servings and in the search results.

+293 : Implementing Bookmarks - Part 1
+-- Created a add book mark and delete book mark function and implemeneted it in our contoller and recipeview.

+294 : Implementing Bookmarks - Part 2
+-- created a preview view named js module used it to refactor the generate markup code for the  results and bookmarks.

+295 : Storing Bookmarks With localStorage

+297 from 9 mins